 Hands-On Practice for The Kids

 Coding for kids does not have to sound like a complicated science experiment.
 Coding for kids is as different as learning how to ride a bicycle.
 Kids can practice coding on nearly any electronic device, from a tablet or phone to a computer.
+All they require is professional guidance from a coach or tutor with good experience and reputation.
+For that, you can look for coding camps London or elsewhere to enroll your child in a crash course.

 Avoid computer science.